Billy Zane: 2010s

+2020s

 Zane was also featured in two episodes of The Boys portraying a fictional version of himself who made a movie with Popclaw and also attended a comic convention with Tara Reid.
-In season 3, Zane appeared as himself portraying Alastair Adana in the Vought film Not Without My Dolphin'.
+In season 3, Zane appeared as himself portraying Alastair Adana in the Vought film Not Without My Dolphin.

+In 2024, Zane portrayed Larry Ray in the Lifetime film Devil on Campus: The Larry Ray Story as part of its "Ripped from the Headlines" feature films.

 Personal life

-Zane was married to actress Lisa Collins from 1989 until 1995.
-He was also engaged for a time to Chilean actress Leonor Varela, his co-star in the television film Cleopatra (1999).
+Zane was married to actress Lisa Collins from 1989 to 1995.
+He was also engaged for a time to Chilean actress Leonor Varela who was his co-star in the miniseries Cleopatra (1999).

-Zane was later engaged to marry British model-turned-actress Kelly Brook, whom he met when they co-starred in the movie Survival Island (2005), also known as Three.
-They split in April 2008, got back together again shortly thereafter, then ended the relationship in August 2008.
-Zane dated Croatian model Jasmina Hdagha in 2010, but they broke up later that year.
+Later Zane was engaged to British model-turned-actress Kelly Brook; he met her when they co-starred in the movie Survival Island (2005), also known as Three.
+They split in April 2008, got back together again shortly after that, and ended the relationship in August 2008.
+Zane dated Croatian model Jasmina Hdagha in 2010; they broke up later that year.